 "A Dreadful Beast. – Inspiration finds no beast in nature to symbolize the power here illustrated.
 This power is diverse from all the others, and the symbol is wholly different from anything found in the animal kingdom.

 "The foundation for a volume is laid in verse seven, but for lack of space we are compelled to treat it briefly here.
 This beast corresponds to the fourth division of the great image – the legs of iron.
 How accurately Rome answered to the iron portion of the image!
 How accurately it answers to the beast before us!
 In the dread and terror which it inspired, and in its strength, the fourth beast answered admirably to the prophetic description.
 The world had never seen it's equal.
 It devoured as with teeth of iron, and broke in pieces all that stood in its way.
 It ground the nations into dust beneath its brazen feet.
 It had ten horns, which are explained in verse twenty-four to be ten kings, or kingdoms, which should arise out of its empire.
-These divisions have ever since been spoken of as the ten kingdoms of the Roman Empire."4 These are the same four kingdoms which we saw in Daniel 2.
+These divisions have ever since been spoken of as the ten kingdoms of the Roman Empire."4 These are the same four kingdoms that we saw in Daniel chapter two.

-Daniel did not want to "know the truth of the fourth beast," but "of the ten horns that were in his head, and of the other [horn] which came up, and before whom three [horns] fell, even of that horn that had eyes, and a mouth that spoke very great things, whose look was more stout than his fellows” (Daniel 7:20).
+Daniel did not want to "know the truth of the fourth beast," but "of the ten horns that were in his head, and of the other [horn] which came up, and before whom three [horns] fell, even of that horn that had eyes, and a mouth that spoke very great things, whose look was more stout [obstinate] than his fellows" (Dan.
+7:20).

 "The ten nations which were most instrumental in breaking up the Roman Empire, and which at some time in their history held respectively portions of Roman territory as separate and independent kingdoms, may be enumerated (without respect to the time of their establishment) as follows: Huns, Ostrogoths, Visigoths, Franks, Vandals, Suevi, Burgundians, Heruli, Anglo-Saxon, and Lombards.
-The connection between these and some of the modern nations of Europe, is still traceable in the names, as England, Burgundy, Lombardy, France, etc."5
+The connection between these and some of the modern nations of Europe is still traceable in the names, as England, Burgundy, Lombardy, France, etc."5

-It is then said, "Another [horn] shall rise after them, and he shall be diverse from the first [ten horns] and he shall subdue three kings [of the original ten]” (Daniel 7:24).
-This horn is described in the vision as "another little horn, before whom there were three of the first horns plucked up by the roots: and, behold, in this horn were eyes like the eyes of man, and a mouth speaking great things” (Daniel 7:8).
+It is then said, "Another [horn] shall rise after them, and he shall be diverse from the first [ten horns] and he shall subdue three kings [of the original ten]" (Dan.
+7:24).
+This horn is described in the vision as "another little horn, before whom there were three of the first [ten] horns plucked up by the roots: and, behold, in this horn were eyes like the eyes of man, and a mouth speaking great things" (Dan.
+7:8).
 Daniel 7:25 mentions this "little horn," "and he shall speak great words against the most High [Elohim], and shall wear out the saints of the most High" (emphasis added).

 It is written that this "little horn" shall "subdue three kings."
 During the papacy's rise to power, its doctrine of the Trinity was severely challenged by the teachings of Arianism and was violently opposed by three Arian-believing nations.
-Without getting into the differences between the two, an Arian-believing king ruled Italy, thus greatly limiting the dissemination of papal doctrine.
+Without getting into the differences between the two, an Arian-believing king ruled Italy, thus significantly limiting the dissemination of papal doctrine.